Dhanushi25cs024/Dhanushi25cs024/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm currently pursuing **B.Tech in Computer Science and Engineering**.
+- 🎓 I'm currently pursuing **B.Tech in Computer Science and Engineering in Charusat university**.
 - 🌱 I'm learning the fundamentals of **C programming, Data Structures**, and exploring **Web Development**.
 - 💡 I’m passionate about **problem-solving**, **technology**, and **open-source projects**.
 - 🎯 My goal is to become a **skilled software engineer** and contribute to impactful tech solutions.